Hoping to become a Sociology student at Greenwich in September 2024? If so, here’s why we think our sociology degrees are great!

 So, what do we do to make Greenwich Sociology students more employable?

-• The development of transferable skills essential for your employability at graduate level are embedded in a range of courses across your years of study.
+- The development of transferable skills essential for your employability at graduate level are embedded in a range of modules across your years of study.
+Assignments during your course will help you to develop critical thinking, spoken and written communication, digital, data and visual skills.

-• You can undertake, on our full-time mode courses, a placement module in the third year.
-If you join the sandwich mode version of a course, this sandwich mode enables you to undertake a sandwich placement for a year in a career field which interests you.
+- You can undertake, on our full-time mode courses, a sandwich placement year in the third year.
+If you join the sandwich mode version of a course, this enables you to undertake a sandwich placement for a year in a career field which interests you.

 In conclusion

-We strongly believe that Sociology at Greenwich is exciting, vibrant and provides excellent pastoral care for our students.
-Our staff are passionate about what they do and work hard to help students reach their potential… and then to surpass it.
+The Sociology programmes at Greenwich are exciting, vibrant and provide excellent pastoral care for our students.
+Our staff are passionate about what they do and work hard to help students to reach their potential… and then to surpass it.

 We very much hope that you will be able to undertake this journey with us.